pgattic/wasm-experiment/langs/README.md

 Despite Rust having the most complete implementation, it probably shouldn't be used as an example for other languages.
 Ideally the implementation should be as small as possible.
 Rust just [needed extra work](rust/README.md).

-I don't know how useful this info is, but if you're pretty good at Lisp, you may be fine just writing `.wat` code directly and building with `wat2wasm`